thirtyfive-35/freelancer-website-yazilim-sinama/README.md

 dont forget to change database options in .env file

-## thanks you Oecophyllaa for the tamplate
+## thanks you Oecophyllaa for the template